LewisRa/DataStructures-AlgorithmS/README.md

 ## Applications of Queue
  - Copy and Paste
  ---
+## Sorting

+Quick Sort: traditionally built-in for many runtimes, hence used by programs that call the default.
+Can’t be used where worst-case behavior could be exploited or cause significant ramifications, such as services that might receive denial-of-service attacks, or real-time systems.
+Quick3 or Randomized variants avoid worst-case.

+Merge Sort: used in database scenarios, because stable (multi-key sort) and external (results don’t all fit in memory).
+Useful in distributed scenarios where additional data arrive during or after sorting.
+Memory consumption prevents wider use on small devices, but in-place Nlog^2N version does exist.
+Used in C++ runtime: stable_sort.

+Heap Sort: reliable in-place NlogN sort for when you can’t abide worst-case.
+Not commonly used as a default (previously Quick was proclaimed best; now hybrids rule).
+Heaps are good for keeping data “partially digested”, when you progressively receive data but don’t need to produce sorted output until it finishes arriving.

+Insertion Sort: great for small or mostly-sorted arrays.
+A “stage 2 mop-up” for hybrids.

+Some runtimes use hybrid sorts.
+Chrome V8 uses Quick to ‘divide and conquer’ then switches to Insertion once ranges are 10 or less.
+Python uses TimSort, a hybrid of Merge and Insertion.
+The .NET framework and some C++ STLs use Introsort, a hybrid of Quick and Heap.
+Not to be outdone, Java hybrid-izes TimSort and Insertion.
+ ---
  GINI index of income equality used in Decision Trees
 ![alt text](https://github.com/LewisRa/DataStructures-AlgorithmS/blob/master/gini_formula.jpg)
 ---